Qualys/Custom-Assessment-and-Remediation-Script-Library/Windows/PowerShell/Windows Current Login User/Readme.md

-The script give the name of currently login user
+The script give the name of currently login user.